Air entrainment in transient flows in closed water pipes: a two-layer approach: Introduction

 \section{Introduction}

-The hydraulic transients of flow in pipes have been investigated by Hamam and McCorquodale \cite{HM82}, Song et al. \cite{S76, S77, SCL83}, Wylie and Streeter \cite{WS93} and others.
-However, the air flow in the pipeline and associated air pressure surge was not studied extensively.
+The hydraulic transients of flow in pipes have been investigated by Hamam and McCorquodale \cite{HM82}, Song et al. \cite{S76,S77,SCL83}, Wylie and Streeter \cite{WS93} and others.
+However, the air flow in a pipeline and the associated air pressure surge was not studied extensively.
+There is a large literature in which several mathematical models and numerical schemes are presented.
+Difficulties such as the ill-posedness, the presence of discontinuous fluxes and also the loss of hyperbolicity are studied.
+This framework enters also in the class of the two-layer shallow water equations.
+Let us make of a short review of the models that take into account the air and the problem encountered.

-Two component gas-liquid mixture flows occur in piping systems in several industrial areas such as nuclear power plants, petroleum industries, geothermal power plants, pumping stations and sewage pipelines.
+The two component gas-liquid mixture flows occur in piping systems in several industrial areas such as nuclear power plants, petroleum industries, geothermal power plants, pumping stations and sewage pipelines.
 Gas may be entrained in other liquid-carrying pipelines due to cavitation, \cite{WS79} or gas release from solution due to a drop or increase in pressure.

 Unlike in a pure liquid in which the pressure wave velocity is constant, the wave velocity in a gas-liquid mixture varies with the pressure.
 Thus the main coefficients in the conservation equation of the momentum are pressure dependent and consequently the analysis of transients in the two-component flows is more complex.